 There are warp options: Rigid, Affine and Similitude.
 These change the algorithm used to determine the strength of the deformation.
 The flexibility determines, how strong the effect of moving these points are.

 You can divide these either by subdivision or drawing custom points.

 This allows you to subdivide the selected area into a grid.

 Draw the anchor points yourself.
 Locking the points will put you in transform mode.
 Unlocking the points back into edit mode.

 Create a cage around an image, and when it's closed, you can use it to deform the image.
 If you have at least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.

 Nouveau dans la version 4.2.

 Adjusts the granularity of the preview.
-It is recommended to have this lower than the Real value, as it speeds up adjusting.
+It is recommended to have this higher than the Real value, as it speeds up adjusting.

 Adjusts the granularity of the final result.

 Both Cage and Warp use little nodes.
-These nodes can be selected and deselected together by pressing Ctrl before clicking nodes.
+These nodes can be selected and deselected together by pressing the Ctrl key before clicking nodes.